Research

 WP Program

 WP Program investigates how vaccines and vaccination are valued and evaluated in policymaking.
-We conduct interviews with representatives of Austrian ministries and public health institutions including the social security institutions.
-Furthermore, we analyze documents to learn more about how different evidence is assessed and different interests are aligned.
-We are particularly interested to learn how social or ethical values come to matter when vaccines are made into a valuable public good.
+We particularly seek to understand how different evidence is assessed and how social, economic, or ethical values come to matter in designing vaccination campaigns.

 WP Research

 WP research investigates what constitutes valuable scientific research and knowledge to researchers involved in the development of vaccines and related technologies.
-Drawing on interviews with researchers, funding bodies, university administrators as well as documents, we investigate what motivates their research and what role other governance actors play in this context.
+We draw on interviews with researchers, funding bodies, university administrators as well as thematic document analysis.

 WP Care